CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 ## Manage Switch Configuration

 To ease the consistent configuration of your switches, NetQ enables you to create and manage multiple switch configuration profiles.
-Each configuration can contain Cumulus Linux- and NetQ Agent-related settings.
+Each configuration can contain Cumulus Linux, NetQ Agent, and switch settings.
 These can then be applied to a group of switches at once.

 You can view, create, and modify switch configuration profiles and their assignments at any time using the Switch Configurations card.